souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ```
 ## Beyond Primitive Types
-Primitive types are insufficient for large projects.
+The sole usage of primitive types is hazardous for large projects.
 Binding wrong attributes via name equivalences is a
 common mistake writing large logic code bases.
 To avoid wrong bindings, we need to introduce notions
 of base types and union types.
 Base types are subtypes
 of primitive types and union types permit merging
 several base types.
 With base and union types,
-partial orders over subsets permit the formation of ontologies.
+partial orders over subsets permit the formation of
+type ontologies.

 ### Base Type
 Symbol types for attributes are defined by the `.symbol_type` declarative, e.g.,